 Cardiac pacemaker implantation; Artificial pacemaker; Permanent pacemaker; Internal pacemaker; Cardiac resynchronization therapy; CRT; Biventricular pacemaker

 Newer pacemakers weigh as little as 1 ounce.
-A pacemaker usually has 2 parts:
+Most pacemakers have 2 parts:

 A pacemaker must be implanted under the skin.
-This procedure usually takes about 1 hour.
+This procedure takes about 1 hour in most cases.
 You will be given a sedative to help you relax.
 You will be awake during the procedure.

-A small incision (cut) is made, usually on the left side of the chest below your collarbone.
+A small incision (cut) is made, most often on the left side of the chest below your collarbone.
 The pacemaker generator is then placed under the skin at this location.
+The generator may also be placed in the abdomen, but this is less common.

-Using live x-rays to see the area, the doctor puts the leads through the incision, into a vein, and then into the heart.
+Using live x-rays to see the area, the doctor puts the leads through the cut, into a vein, and then into the heart.
 The leads are connected to the generator.
 The skin is closed with stitches.
-Most patients go home within 1 day of the procedure.
+Most people go home within 1 day of the procedure.

 Two kinds of pacemakers -- transcutaneous and transvenous pacemakers -- are used only in medical emergencies.
 They are not permanent pacemakers.